Dave McCormick: Foreign policy

+Russian invasion of Ukraine

+McCormick believes Russia is the sole aggressor in the Russia-Ukraine conflict.
+McCormick does not support Ukraine joining NATO.

 China

-In 2007, McCormick spoke as a member of the Bush administration in Beijing, China, where he said that "When China succeeds, the United States succeeds..." and that the United States owes "much of the strength and vitality of our economic relationship today to the remarkable success of China's economic development over the last three decades..."
+In 2007, McCormick spoke as a member of the George W. Bush administration in Beijing, China, where he said that "When China succeeds, the United States succeeds" and that the U.S. owes "much of the strength and vitality of our economic relationship today to the remarkable success of China's economic development over the last three decades".
 As a member of the Bush administration, McCormick pushed China to raise the value of its currency.
 He later praised President Trump's administration for measures to counter China.